ByteQuix / Blog / Article

 Consumer Services Ops for Commercial Accounts: A Guide

-If you run a cleaning, landscaping, pest-control, or facilities-services shop and your revenue mix is leaning toward commercial accounts, the residential-services software you started with is now your bottleneck.
+Cleaning, landscaping, pest-control, and facilities shops all hit the same wall.
+As commercial accounts take over the revenue mix, the residential software they started with becomes the bottleneck.
 Jobber, Housecall Pro, and Service Fusion are excellent for residential one-off work.
-They are not built for the recurring B2B account model where one customer has 14 sites, three pricing tiers, and a vendor portal that wants weekly status updates.
+They are not built for the recurring B2B model, where one customer has 14 sites, three pricing tiers, and a vendor portal that wants weekly updates.
 Here is what changes when you cross that line.

 How commercial accounts break residential software

-Three things happen the moment a commercial account becomes a meaningful share of revenue.
+Three things happen once a commercial account becomes a real share of revenue.

 One customer, many sites